milochristiansen/timeclock/README.md

 Inside this directory there should be a file named `config.ini`.
 The default contents of this file are as follows:

 	logfile="$HOME/sctime.log"
-	codefile="$CONFIG/codes.txt"
 	reportdir="$CONFIG/reports"

 `$CONFIG` is a special variable set to the current configuration directory.
 Otherwise, you may use any environment variable you like.

 `logfile` is the path to your timelog.
-`codefile` is the path to a file containing all of your timecodes, one per line.
 `reportdir` is the path to a folder containing the report templates.

 Any file inside `reportdir` matching `*.tmpl` will be read as a report template.
 Reports defined in `reportdir`